TrebledJ/trebledj.github.io/content/posts/programming/2023-04-24-the-mathematics-of-types.md

 You may verify that the bijections[^bijection] hold, i.e. show that $\texttt{toLHS }(\texttt{toRHS } x) = x$ and $\texttt{toRHS }(\texttt{toLHS } y) = y$ for any $x$ and $y$.

-[^bijection]: A bijection is also known as a **one-to-one mapping**.
-Each input must map to one and only one output.
+[^bijection]: A [bijection](https://en.wikipedia.org/wiki/Bijection) is also known as a *one-to-one correspondence* or *invertible* function.
+Each input must map to one (and only one) unique output.
+Functions such as $x \mapsto \sqrt{x}$ and $x \mapsto \lfloor x \rfloor$ are not bijections as multiple inputs map to the same output—we can't recover our input given the output (which is the whole idea of being *invertible*).

-I’ll leave other algebraic constructions as an exercise for the reader. 🙃 Try coming up with examples of types and bijections for the following.
+As for other algebraic constructions, I shall kindly leave them as an exercise for the reader. 🙃 Try coming up with examples of types and bijections for the following:

 - Associativity: $(a + b) + c = a + (b + c)$, $(ab)c = a(bc)$
 - Commutativity: $a + b = b + a$, $ab = ba$